svohara/pyvision3/README.md

 # pyvision3
 A computer vision library that complements OpenCV 3.x to add many useful features for developers and scientists alike.
 Pyvision3 is intended to be a successor to Pyvision that takes advantage of OpenCV 3.x and Python 3.x features.
 Huge thanks to David Bolme for being the originator of Pyvision.
 Many of the ease-of-use and interface ideas from the original Pyvision are carried forward, albeit with new implementations for Pyvision3.

+## Installation
+Install prerequisites:

+* python 3.4
+* numpy
+* opencv 3.x with bindings for python 3.4
+* matplotlib (optional, recommended)
+* shapely (optional, annotating polygons)

+In the root directory of the pyvision code (the directory containing the setup.py script), run the following to install to the system packages:

+    python setup.py install

+Or the following to install only for the current user:

+    python setup.py install --user

 ## Examples

 ```python

 import pyvision as pv3

 #load and display an image